StephanieWillms/py-sFMAS-ion/README.md

 # Generating figure

-In addition to the source code for modelling the z-propagation, a script `figure.py` is included allowing for visualizing the results.
+In addition to the source code for modelling the z-propagation, the scripts `figure.py` and `figure_Chang.py` are included allowing for visualizing the results.

 This script, located in the folder \Data, can be excecuted in the same folder by including a string system value, containing the calculated data that shall be presented.

-The generated figure results in Fig.1:
+The generated result from Example #1 evaluated with `figure.py` results in Fig.1: